XT8SS/fantastic-hub/README.md

-# Hub for all personal Fantastic Frontier related sites
+# Hub for all Fantastic Frontier related links and sites